Search

 What is a deductible in car insurance?

 Your deductible is your share of the cost in the event of a claim.
 It’s what you pay “out of pocket” before your insurance starts paying.
-A deductible is not the same as your premium, which is what you pay to maintain your policy.
+A deductible isn’t the same as your premium, which is what you pay to maintain your policy.
 You may have to pay your deductible every time you file a claim.

 High deductible vs low deductible